BenKnght/hypatia/README.md

 - DB_USERNAME => Username to connect to on the database server
 - DB_PASSWORD => Password of the database user connecting to on the database server

-Run the file Server.py to start the flask web server
+Run the file Server.py to start the flask web server.

+The Schema/ folder has SQL required to set up the database.
+Run the files in the increasing order of number.

 # Tech Stack